 "A C-rank mission, Lady Reise."

 "Very well… G6.
-Certain you wish to take such a low-rank task?"
+Are you certain you wish to take such a low-rank task?"

 G6 smiled—a sharp, unsettling expression.
 "I wonder how it feels to kill a goblin."